Mike47ip/Mike47ip/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>
 <h3 align="center">A Remote Full-Stack Software Engineer Looking for new Opportunities!</h3>

-- 💬 About me **I am a multi-talented young man with versatile skills set making me a "Jack of All Trades".
+- 💬 About me: **I am a multi-talented young man with versatile skills set making me a "Jack of All Trades".
 I have worked with the mining and construction, banking, software companies.**

 - 📫 How to reach me **agyemankojo47@gmail.com**